Everything you need to know about actor headshots, all in one place.

 |

-Why it's good:
+1 of 8: Why it's good:

 Her expression is very natural – there is no tension in her face.
-This image has NOT been photoshopped and you can see some slight darkness under her eyes, which makes it look real.
+This image has been only lightly photoshopped so you can still see some imperfections on the face, which makes it look real.
 She looks confident, relaxed and we get a sense that she's an experienced actor.
 She looks confident in herself, which tells casting directors that she can act. |

-Why it's not so good:
+2 of 8: Why it's not so good:

 He looks uncomfortable and has a weird posture – his head is tilted at an odd angle.
 The background is distracting with the lights on the left side and the harsh lines on the right.
-Even though it has not been retouched, that's not a problem here – the biggest problem is that his expression makes him look inexperienced and like he isn't a skilled actor |
+Even though it has not been retouched, that's not a problem here – the biggest problem is that his expression makes him look inexperienced, like he isn't a skilled actor |

-Why it's good:
+3 of 8: Why it's good:

-He looks very natural in the shot.
-Even though he has a serious expressions there is no tension in his face and he looks like he owns the frame.
-His hair is cropped off slightly at the top, but that's expected as casting directors know the top of the head is there.
-The checked shirt could be considered distracting by some, but because it's so dark it doesn't draw the eye, meaning it's fine. |
+It's un-retouched, so he looks very natural in the shot.
+Casting directors LOVE un-retouched (or minimally retouched) headshots because it shows them what you really look like.
+Now, even though he has a serious expression, there is no tension in his face and he looks confident.
+His hair is cropped slightly at the top, but that's expected as casting directors know the top of the head is there.
+The checked shirt could be considered distracting by some, but because it's so dark it doesn't draw the eye. |

-Why it's not so good:
+4 of 8: Why it's not so good:

-Why it's good:
+5 of 8: Why it's good:

 Her expression is extremely natural, the lighting is very soft, and the background is not distracting.
 She truly looks confident and relaxed in the photo, as though she's a bright, fun, and friendly actress. |